 Wash basil and spin dry in salad spinner or dry with paper towels, then chop or tear basil into small pieces.
 Mix chopped basil into vinaigrette dressing, then gently combine dressing with the tomato mixture.
 Season to taste with fresh ground black pepper and serve immediately.

-The fresh mozzarella I used in this salad has only 5 grams of fat per ounce, making this a great choice for any phase of the South Beach Diet, and the recipe is also great for mother other low-carb eating plans.
-If you're using a purchased vinaigrette, be sure to choose one with less than 3 grams of sugar per serving for South Beach dieters.
+The fresh mozzarella I used in this salad has only 5 grams of fat per ounce, making this a great choice for any phase of the South Beach Diet, and the recipe is also great for mother other low-carb eating plans, which might prefer full-fat mozzarella.
+If you're using a purchased vinaigrette, be sure to choose a low-carb version for South Beach or low-carb dieters.

 Find More Recipes Like This One: